 2. Total Area – The contractor as per this contract agreed to carry out R.C.C. work

 for an approximate built up Area admeasuring 68950 Sq ft.
 But take a note that, the area will be modifying in future as per the requirement of corporations and other local authorities.
-In that case, the contractor shall be binding to give cause as per modified measurement
+In that case, the contractor shall be binding to give cause as per modified measurement Actual area will be calculated as per RCC / architectural drawings and finaliesd.

 Rate Contract price – For carrying out the R.C.C. work, the parties herein mutually decided the rate for such R.C.C work and Parties here to agreed for the same.
 Rate Particulars :-